What is the pupil premium?

 To monitor progress on attainment, new measures will be included in the performance tables that will capture the achievement of students covered by the Pupil Premium.

-Our latest Pupil Premium Reports are currently being produced and will be published once ratified by governors.
+The latest Pupil Premium Report will be published once it has been approved by governors.